 It's also tied to pain pathways which explains why intense pain and nausea can go hand and hand:

-Many of these areas involved in the nausea circuit specifically anterior cingulate cortex, insular cortex, nucleus accumbens and amygdala are known to be involved in processing of acute as well as chronic painful stimulus
+Many of these areas involved in the nausea circuit specifically anterior cingulate cortex, insular cortex, nucleus accumbens, and amygdala are known to be involved in the processing of acute as well as chronic painful stimulus

 Many brain areas can be involved in the nausea response but they have one thing in common.